recursivebugs/v1cs/README.md

    - Read EC2 key pairs (no create permission needed)
    - Push to ECR repositories

-2. **SSH Key Pair**: Create an SSH key pair named `keyNameCluster` in your target AWS region before running the cluster creation workflow
+2. **SSH Key Pair**: Create an SSH key pair with your desired name in your target AWS region before running the cluster creation workflow

+3. **Vision One Container Security**: For Vision One Container Security workflows
+   - `CONTAINER_SECURITY_API_KEY` - Your Vision One API key with Container Security permissions

-2. **GitHub Repository Variables**: Set these in your repository settings
+4. **GitHub Repository Variables**: Set these in your repository settings
    - `AWS_REGION` - The AWS region where your cluster is created
    - `EKS_CLUSTER_NAME` - The name of your EKS cluster (set automatically after creation)
-   - `ECR_REPOSITORY_NAME` - Your Amazon ECR repository name
-   - `SECURITY_MODE` - Set to "protect" to fail the workflow on critical security issues, or "log" to continue

-3. **Application Secrets**: For deployment
-   - `APP_KEY` - Your application key
-   - `DB_PASSWORD` - Database password

 ## Directory Structure